Stay right here for our final news roundup and information overload in the final hour of the Sean Hannity Show.

 And I said it many times since then.

-And you buck that trend.
+And you bucked that trend.

-And I watched with fascination as you did it, and I began to realize that you were just looking for truth and information as a journalist.
+And I began to realize that you were just looking for truth and information as a journalist.

 I don't know what your political affiliation is, and I don't really care.

-Uh you know, I I I don't really want to vote for him.
+I don't really want to vote for him.

 But the media is so biased, I feel that I have to.

-And instead, everybody just said, Oh, I covered the Biden Harris administration, now I'm covering the Trump administration.
+And instead, everybody just said, oh, I covered the Biden-Harris administration.

-So I'd like to think there'd be some accountability, but I I don't believe there's any reason to think that.
+So I'd like to think there'd be some accountability, but I don't believe there's any reason to think that.

 Now, when you come on this program, you're pretty aware of what I do for a living.